-Bottom line, testing with a home pregnancy test is different for very woman and every pregnancy.
+Bottom line, testing with a home pregnancy test is different for every woman and every pregnancy.
 If you can wait until your next expected period, do so and save your money.
 If you can't wait, contact your health care provider and ask when it would be possible to have a blood test.

-I'm Pregnant; Now What?
+I'm Pregnant.
+Now What?

 It's also important that you start taking prenatal vitamins to ensure that you and the baby will get the proper nutrients needed to sustain a healthy pregnancy.
 The most important vitamin to have right now is called folic acid, which is a B vitamin that helps to prevent neural tubal defects (i.e. brain and spinal cord defects) in the early development of the baby.

-Having a healthy diet during pregnancy will help you gain the right amount of weight and help with ailments like pregnancy fatigue and pregnancy constipation.
-You only need about 300 extra calories per day.
 Make sure those extra calories are from healthy sources or you could gain too much weight during pregnancy.

 Find out that you're not pregnant?
-Sometimes a pregnancy scare can be stressful, especially if you are not planning on having children any time soon.
+Sometimes a pregnancy scare can be stressful, especially if you are not planning on having children anytime soon.

 If this is the case, it would be wise for you to refrain from having unprotected sex, use protection, and find out about birth control options.
 Simple birth control options like the Pill or patch can be used on a monthly basis.
 Other methods of birth control like the shot Depo Provera or an IUD have longer lasting effects and are better for those who wish not to get pregnant for a long time or ever.
-Speak with a health care professional who can help you decide what is right for you.
+Speak with a healthcare professional who can help you decide what is right for you.